eilafMo/Test_Repo/README.md

 - 👋 Hi, I’m @eilafMo
-- 👀 I’m interested in Chemical Engineering Projects
+- 👀 I’m interested in related Chemical Engineering coding projects,
-- 🌱 I’m currently learning SQL, Python
+- 🌱 I’m currently learning Python & SQL.
-- 💞️ I’m looking to collaborate on Coding Projects
+- 💞️ I’m looking to collaborate on Coding Projects.
--
--

 <!---
 eilafMo/eilafMo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.